9.4 Progressions, Regressions, and Exercise Modification

 | Complexity | Goblet squat | Barbell front or back squat |

-A classic NASM progression is stable before unstable and bilateral before unilateral.
+A classic NASM rule is stable before unstable and bilateral before unilateral.
 A client usually earns single-leg unstable work after showing control on two legs and then single-leg stable work.
-Moving to an unstable surface too early may create more compensation, not better balance.
+The proprioceptive progression continuum orders support surfaces from most to least stable: floor → sport (balance) beam → half foam roll → foam pad (Airex) → balance disc → wobble board → BOSU.
+Moving to an unstable surface too early creates more compensation, not better balance.

-Modification should be based on observation, not ego.
-If a client says the load feels light but the knees cave inward, the trainer should not progress the load.
-If a client can complete repetitions but loses lumbar position near the end, the set may be too long, too heavy, too fast, or too complex.
+Use the one-variable rule: change one demand at a time so you can tell what helped or hurt.
+If a trainer raises load, speed, range, and instability in the same session, the client's response becomes uninterpretable and risk rises.
+Modification should be based on observation, not ego — if the client says the load feels light but the knees cave inward, do not progress the load; if the client completes the reps but loses lumbar position near the end, the set may be too long, too heavy, too fast, or too complex.

-Progressions should also respect the OPT phase.
-A Phase 1 stabilization client may progress through better control, slower tempo, and modest proprioceptive demand.
-A Phase 5 power client may progress through speed and explosive intent, but only after stabilization and strength foundations are adequate.
+Progressions must respect the OPT phase.
+A Phase 1 client progresses through better control, slower tempo, and modest proprioceptive demand; a Phase 5 power client progresses through speed and explosive intent, but only after stabilization and strength foundations are adequate.

 A client cannot maintain a neutral spine during a loaded deadlift.
 What is the best immediate regression?